 Mayo Clinic Orthopaedic Alumni Association

 The International Congress for Joint Reconstruction

-Dr. Weiss is the most caring Dr. I have ever had.
-My knees are better than I could ever imagine, I would send any person I talk to that needs help to Dr. Weiss.
+Dr. Weiss is the most caring doctor I have ever had.
+My knees are better than I could ever imagine.
+I would send any person I talk to that needs help to Dr. Weiss.
 I trust him with my life, thank you for everything he did.
-John L.

 November 6, 2018